zainaraza43/blog/content/about.md

 description: "A little about me and this site"
 ---

-Hi, I'm Jeremie!
-I'm an experienced software engineer and computer science graduate from the University of Windsor.
-I've worked for a variety of industries in a variety of roles (insurance & financial services, compliance, education, scientific research).
-I'm very passionate about computer science and coding in general.
+Hi, I'm Zain!
+I'm a Canadian software engineer.
+I've worked with a variety of industries in a variety of roles (drone, hr software, compliance, education, scientific research).
+I'm very passionate about Software Engineering and specifically Android software.

-Want to learn more about me?
-Check out my main site [here](https://jeremie.bornais.ca/)

-I'm always happy to [connect on LinkedIn](https://linkedin.com/in/jeremie-bornais) or you can send me an email at [jeremie@bornais.ca](mailto:jeremie@bornais.ca)
+I'm always happy to [connect on LinkedIn](https://www.linkedin.com/in/zainr/) or you can send me an email at [razazain2002@gmail.com](mailto:razazain2002@gmail.com)